![]() |

 he would surely have taken the time somewhere to give his readers a fuller, more laudatory account of the man over whom God

 destroyed the Jewish state and levelled his own holy Temple to the ground!
+This interpolated passage from a Christian hand contains the phrase: brother

 of Jesus, the one called (the) Christ, attached to James.
 First, the words are thus identified as Christian, and consequently